SPEITCoder/CAN-PR2/ex4.md

 ```11e8:       0c000426        jal     1098 <main>```
 C Code <__start>: ```main()```, Always taken.

 The 1 bit predictor do its prediction based on the recent result of the branch.
-We firstly assume that each branck has its own bit, i.e for every branch instruction address, a mod k are not equal to other.
+We firstly assume that each branch has its own bit, i.e for every branch instruction address,
+a mod k are not equal to other (no collision in hash table).
-The instruction 1078 correspond to the condition of exiting the for-loop in minIndex function. function minIndex be called 8 time in the programme.
+The instruction 1078 correspond to the condition of exiting the for-loop in minIndex function.
+Function minIndex is called 8 times in the programme.
 The 1 bit predictor will have a misprediction in the first loop and the last loop, thus we have 16 mispresictions.
 Meanwhile, the 2 bit predictor, at the beginning, has the 2-bit 00.
 In the first two loops, the predictor will not take the branch, because the bit patterns are 00 and 01.
-After that, the predictor will take the branch because of its bit partterns: 11 or 10 and we can see that the bit pattern will be always 11 and 10.
-So 2 bit predictor will only has a misprediction when exiting the loop, add the first two mispredictions, it has totally 9 mispredictions.
+After that, the predictor will take the branch because of its bit partterns: 11 or 10
+and we can see that the bit pattern will be always 11 and 10.
+So 2 bit predictor will only has one misprediction when exiting the loop,
+added with the first two mispredictions, it has in total 9 mispredictions.

 + Penalties